 What do I do if I have symptoms or a high temperature?

-When you are receiving cancer treatment (particularly those listed above i.e. currently receiving treatment or have been in the last 3 months), you are at risk of getting infections.
-The symptoms from any infection and the symptoms from COVID 19 may be very similar.
-If you have a fever you MUST contact emergency cancer care line urgently.
-In these circumstances you must NOT self isolate at home, as you may have another life threatening infection that requires urgent treatment, you will be advised to come to hospital for urgent review.
+When you are receiving cancer treatment (particularly those listed above i.e. currently receiving treatment or have been in the last three months), you are at risk of getting infections.
+The symptoms from any infection and the symptoms from COVID-19 may be very similar.
+If you have a fever you MUST contact the emergency cancer care line urgently.
+In these circumstances you must NOT self-isolate at home, as you may have another life threatening infection that requires urgent treatment, you will be advised to come to hospital for urgent review.

 The symptoms of coronavirus include:

-We will continue to provide cancer treatment, but in order to protect you as best we can, we will carefully consider what steps can be taken to minimise your risk and keep you safe.
-Looking at the risks versus possible benefits is part of normal decision making in cancer medicine and we continue to adopt this approach in the current environment taking into consideration the added risks the coronavirus pandemic poses whilst following national guidance and best practice.
+We will continue to provide cancer treatment, but in order to protect you as best we can, we will carefully consider what steps can be taken to minimise your risk and to keep you safe.
+Looking at the risks versus possible benefits is part of normal decision making in cancer medicine and we continue to adopt this approach in the current environment.
+We take into consideration the added risks the coronavirus pandemic poses whilst following national guidance and best practice.

 All of our recommendations are made on an individual basis and will meet your individual requirements, without compromising your cancer care:

-The decision to continue your treatment will be carefully considered by the team looking after you and discussed with you by a member of your team who know you and your treatment best.
-In some circumstances the risks carried from COVID 19 may outweigh the benefit of your cancer treatment, and in these circumstances it may be best to discontinue treatment.
+The decision to continue your treatment will be carefully considered by the team looking after you and discussed with you by a member of your team who knows you and your treatment best.
+In some circumstances the risks from COVID-19 may outweigh the benefit of your cancer treatment and in these circumstances it may be best to discontinue treatment.

 For some patients, it may be that your treatment can be safely postponed (by weeks or months) without significantly compromising your cancer care.
 In some patients we may modify or change the type of treatment that we give in order to minimise risk to you.

-For some patients, it may be that a telephone consultation would be adequate prior to receiving treatment, and we may be able deliver your medication in the post.
+For some patients, it may be that a telephone consultation would be adequate prior to receiving treatment and we may be able to deliver your medication in the post.